The Environmental Protection Agency (EPA) expects 36 states to experience a water shortage by 2013.

 Efficiency means using resources responsibly, planning for usage, and pioneering scientific advances that make it easier for American consumers to select more sustainable products.
 Otherwise, they won't buy them or buy into conservation.

 Bad experiences with so-called conservation products have soured many consumers, making it harder to break through to a skeptical public about the real benefits of using less water.
-Everyone connected with the plumbing industry - from manufacturer to plumber - was negatively impacted when legislation mandating low-flow toilets in the early 1990s got a few years ahead of the technology.
+Everyone connected with the plumbing industry - from manufacturer to plumber - was negatively impacted when legislation mandating low-flow toilets (see glossary) in the early 1990s got a few years ahead of the technology.
 Manufacturers have long-since solved those problems, but the American consumer still remembers.

 How did the legislation get ahead of the technology?
 In the late 1980s, several state governments began restricting residential toilets to 1.6 gallons per flush (gpf), down from 3.5 gpf, in spite of testimony and public outreach by Plumbing Manufacturers International that Americans would experience a flushing performance they might find unacceptable.